-As parents and grandparents, we can play a constructive part in this movement.
+As parents and grandparents, we can play a constructive part in these movements.
 City councils are often more responsive than provincial or federal governments, so a little intervention can go a long way!
 Here's some tips on how to get started:

 1) Do some research.
-Has your local government already declared a "climate emergency"?
+Has your local government already declared a "climate emergency" or considered the Treaty?
 Are there other local groups already working on this who you can collaborate with?
 Find out where in the process your city government is and what is the most appropriate 'ask' to make of it.
 Even if they have already declared an emergency, there is still work to do on implementation (see no. 5 below).